-- When doing the circling calibration, be sure to secure a wide space, and pay attention to people and vehicles in the neighborhood.
-Do not violate any local traffic rules while performing circling calibration. - Do not adjust the display while the vehicle is moving.
+When doing the circling calibration, be sure to secure a wide space, and watch out for people and vehicles in the neighborhood.
+Do not violate any local traffic rules while performing circling calibration.

+Do not adjust the display while the vehicle is moving.
 Be sure to adjust the display only when the vehicle is stopped.